BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Privacy Statement - ESAs Information System.pdf.md

 --- Page 3 ---

-![A horizontal banner displaying the logos of three European Supervisory Authorities (ESAs) on a white background: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA), and the European Securities and Markets Authority (ESMA).

-eba European Banking Authority eiopa European Insurance and Occupational Pensions Authority ESMA European Securities and Markets Authority](#)

 Data subjects may request access to the essence of the joint controllership arrangement concluded between the Joint Controllers pursuant to Article 28 of EUDPR.